 ETIAS is being introduced to improve security, reduce illegal immigration, and protect the Schengen Area against threats.
 It will grant access to all 26 states in the Schengen Area (22 European Union (EU) nations and 4 non-EU countries).

 The 26 countries within the Schengen Area will all require that visitors from Saint Vincent and the Grenadines obtain the ETIAS before traveling to any of the member states.
 It is important to note that the Schengen Area does not include every country in Europe or even every country in the European Union.
 European countries outside the Schengen Area will not require the Vincentian traveler to adquire an ETIAS in order to visit them.

-ETIAS permits Saint Vincentians to travel to all 26 Schengen member states from 2021:
+ETIAS permits Saint Vincentians to travel to all 26 Schengen member states from late 2022 onwards:

 - EU Schengen